Items & Mods

 In general, you will usually be interested in picking up only Rare and Unique items, with a few exceptions.
 Normal and Magic items are usually only used as bases for crafting.

 Many, although not all, item types have something called an Implicit Modifier (or "implicit", for short).
 This is a bonus related to the particular type of item it is, and not given by affixes as on a Magic or Rare item.
 Wands, for example, usually have an "Increased Spell Damage" implicit, and Swords usually have an Accuracy-boosting implicit.
+If an item has both implicit and explicit modifiers, the implicit modifiers are displayed first, above a horizontal dividing line.

 These effects do not count towards the affix limit, discussed below, because they are not affixes.